aliterc/aliterc.github.io/index.md

 4. add the steak, heat through.

+A kitchen in a rented room in Paris, Chinese- arab- black part.
+MONICA LIN, restaurant owner and former teacher, wears a silk pale green roman style tunic.
+His boyfriend, we can't see him, orders an 8 euro takeaway from a Thai restaurant.
+A Walmart reciept is on the plan de travail, curry paste reduced, 5, coconut milk...
+She feels fainted because the airconditioning is not working.
+The gas has ran out.
+She calls her father who hates her for affidavit relating to the claim for unfair dismissal by Kent University where she was an employee.
+The stove is donated to YMCA, which has only been used for a month.
+It was from John Lewis.
+She heats the pan over light heat until very hot (smoking).
+She adds the coconut milk, can, and cooks until oil seperats from the milk.
+Avoir un teint d'endive... she is to be as pale as ghost as there is no sunshine in the room.
+She opens a bottle of cocacola to avoid falling down.
+She then adds curry paste, other ingredients.
+The steak was in the fridge, also donated to YMCA used for a month.
+Her cooking is professional and accurate: no drop of water is on the floor, on her cloth.

 - 1104 Hailstorms ravage French Bordeaux vineyards _his face had withstood the ravages of time_